janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

 - **Customer Profile MetaData**
 Metadata Field | Definition | Field Type
 --- | --- | ---
-Customer ID | Unique identifier for each customer. | Text Customer Name | Full name of the policyholder. | Text Date of Birth | Customer’s birth date for policy verification. | Date Phone | Customer’s registered contact number. | Integer Email | Email address for communication. | Text Address | Residential or official address of the customer. | Text Policy ID | Unique identifier for an insurance policy. | Integer Status| Current status of the customer’s policy (Active, Inactive, Lapsed). | Text Creation Date | Creation date | Date
+CustomerID | Unique identifier for each customer. | Text CustomerName | Full name of the policyholder. | Text DateofBirth | Customer’s birth date for policy verification. | Date Phone | Customer’s registered contact number. | Integer Email | Email address for communication. | Text Address | Residential or official address of the customer. | Text PolicyID | Unique identifier for an insurance policy. | Integer Status| Current status of the customer’s policy (Active, Inactive, Lapsed). | Text CreationDate | Creation date | Date
-Created By | User who created the Customer  | Date
+CreatedBy | User who created the Customer  | Date

 - **Insurance Type Metadata**
 Metadata Field | Definition | Field Type
 --- | --- | ---
-Policy Name | Name of the insurance policy (e.g., Life Insurance, Auto Insurance). | Text Policy Type | Enum values: Life, Auto, Home, Health, Business. | Text (Enable Option List) Premium Amount | The cost of the insurance policy. | Integer Coverage Limit | Maximum coverage provided by the policy. | Integer Term Length | Duration of the policy (e.g., 10 years, 20 years). | Integer Risk Category | Classification of risk based on customer profile.| Text (Enable Option List) Creation Date | Creation date | Date
+PolicyName | Name of the insurance policy (e.g., Life Insurance, Auto Insurance). | Text PolicyType | Enum values: Life, Auto, Home, Health, Business. | Text (Enable Option List) PremiumAmount | The cost of the insurance policy. | Integer CoverageLimit | Maximum coverage provided by the policy. | Integer TermLength | Duration of the policy (e.g., 10 years, 20 years). | Integer Risk Category | Classification of risk based on customer profile.| Text (Enable Option List)
-Created By | User who created the Customer  | Date

 - **HR Department Metadata**
 Metadata Field | Definition | Field Type
 --- | --- | ---
-Customer ID | Unique identifier for each customer. | Text Policy Name | Name of the insurance policy (e.g., Life Insurance, Auto Insurance). | Text Policy Type | Enum values: Life, Auto, Home, Health, Business. | Text (Enable Option List) Premium Amount | The cost of the insurance policy. | Integer Coverage Limit | Maximum coverage provided by the policy. | Integer Term Length | Duration of the policy (e.g., 10 years, 20 years). | Integer Risk Category | Classification of risk based on customer profile.| Text (Enable Option List) Creation Date | Creation date | Date
+PolicyName | Name of the insurance policy (e.g., Life Insurance, Auto Insurance). | Text PolicyType | Enum values: Life, Auto, Home, Health, Business. | Text (Enable Option List) PremiumAmount | The cost of the insurance policy. | Integer CoverageLimit | Maximum coverage provided by the policy. | Integer TermLength | Duration of the policy (e.g., 10 years, 20 years). | Integer RiskCategory | Classification of risk based on customer profile.| Text (Enable Option List)
-Created By | User who created the Customer  | Date

 - This Completes Creating Custom Metadata Fields.

-## Task 3: Create Profile Rules
+## Task 2 : Create Profile Rules

 A profile consists of one or more rules and a trigger value.
 The rules determine how metadata fields are displayed on the Check In, Update, Content Information, and Search pages and if a rule is used (depending on how it is evaluated).
 Each rule consists of the following: